-- (a) act of God, lightning, storm, flood, fire, earthquake, explosion, cyclone or wind and wave conditions associated with a cyclone, tidal wave, landslide, adverse weather conditions; - (b) strike, lockout or other labour difficulty; - (c) act of public enemy, war, sabotage, blockade, revolution, riot, insurrection, civil commotion, epidemic, terrorism; or - (d) the effect of any law or authority exercised by government official by law. - (e) Aboriginal Cultural Business
+- (a) act of God, lightning, storm, flood, fire, earthquake, explosion, cyclone or wind and wave conditions associated with a cyclone, tidal wave, landslide, adverse weather conditions; - (b) strike, lockout or other labour difficulty; - (c) act of public enemy, war, sabotage, blockade, revolution, riot, insurrection, civil commotion, epidemic, terrorism; or - (d) the effect of any law or authority exercised by government official by law.

-ILUA means the Indigenous Land Use Agreement entered into by the State of Western Australia, the Minister for Environment, the Commission, the CEO, and the PBC for the creation and joint management of the Bardi and Jawi Conservation Estate in the areas the subject of the Determination, which was entered on the Register of Indigenous Land Use Agreements.
+ILUA means the Indigenous Land Use Agreement entered into by the State of Western Australia, the Minister for Lands, the Minister for Environment, the Commission, the CEO, and the PBC for the creation and joint management of the Mayala Conservation Estate in the areas the subject of the Determination, which was entered on the Register of Indigenous Land Use Agreements.